TormStorm/jagex-launcher-linux/README.md

 - Windows Virtual Machine or Windows computer
 - RuneLite AppImage (optional)

+## Instructions

 ### Wine binary

-To download the latest Wine binary head over to Kron4ek's [Github page](https://github.com/Kron4ek/Wine-Builds/releases) and download "wine-8.0-amd64"<br>
+To download the Wine binary head over to Kron4ek's [Github page](https://github.com/Kron4ek/Wine-Builds/releases) and download "wine-8.0-amd64"<br>
 Extract the zipped file and place it somewhere in your home directory,

 ### Lutris

-Install Lutris either through an appstore or the terminal: `sudo apt install lutris`
+Install Lutris either through an appstore or the terminal. e.g:  `sudo apt install lutris`

 <!---### Installing .NET Framework
 To install .NET Framework open a terminal and type following command `winetricks --force -q dotnet48`--->

 ### Jagex Launcher
-Install the Jagex Launcher either in a Windows virtual machine or on seperate computer. <br>
+Download and insall the [Jagex Launcher](https://www.jagex.com/en-GB/launcher) either in a Windows virtual machine or on seperate computer. <br>
 Copy the installation folder to your home directory on your Linux computer.